Table of Contents

 - Thoughts of suicide

-Although these symptoms are difficult to endure, the detox specialists overseeing the process will be constantly monitoring the progression through the stages of withdrawal from Norco, and will provide medications to help minimize pain and discomfort.
+Although these symptoms are difficult to endure, the detox specialists overseeing the process will be constantly monitoring the progression through the stages of withdrawal from Norco, and will provide medications to help minimize pain and discomfort of Norco Detox.

-Increasingly, medically assisted treatment (MAT) is being successfully utilized in helping individuals in treatment for opioid addiction or dependence achieve long-term recovery.
-The drugs used in MAT are used as temporary substitutes for the Norco, allowing the individual to incrementally build up a resistance to the effects of opioids, and reducing drug cravings.
+Increasingly, a residential detox can be be successfully utilized in helping individuals in treatment for opioid addiction or dependence achieve long-term recovery.
+The detox medications drugs used can be used as temporary substitutes for the Norco, allowing the individual to incrementally build up a resistance to the effects of opioids, and reducing drug cravings.
 By reducing cravings, the risk of relapse is also reduced.

 Moving Forward in Recovery

 Once the stages of withdrawal from Norco are completed, it is time for the individual to enter the treatment phase of recovery.
-Treating hydrocodone addiction is the same as treating other opioid addictions, as the drugs have similar effects on the brain.
-A comprehensive program will include individual therapy sessions, group therapy, medication-assisted treatment, relapse prevention planning, addiction education, family focused therapy, and activities that compliment the traditional evidence-based therapies.
+Treating addiction is the same as treating other opioid addictions, as the drugs have similar effects on the brain.
+A comprehensive program will include individual therapy sessions, group therapy, residential detox, relapse prevention planning, addiction education, family focused therapy, and activities that compliment the traditional evidence-based therapies.

 Comprehensive Treatment for Norco Addiction Recovery